Maua-Dev/battlesnake_fastapi_template/README.md

 The tests folder contains the tests for the project.
 You can create your own tests and run them using pytest.

 ### The routes 🛣
-The routes are created in the main.py file.
+The routes are created in **main.py** file.
 You can create your own routes and functions.
-The routes are created using FastAPI decorators.
-You can find the documentation [here](https://fastapi.tiangolo.com/tutorial/first-steps/).
-You need to follow the rules from Battlesnake documentation to create your routes.
+The routes are created using FastAPI decorators, you can find the documentation [here](https://fastapi.tiangolo.com/tutorial/first-steps/).
+Follow the rules from Battlesnake documentation to create your routes, they should look like [this](https://docs.battlesnake.com/api).

 ### Atention 🚨
 In order to deploy your Battlesnake in AWS Lambda, you need to follow some rules: